Kazaz-Or/my-projects/projects/AsyncTasks/README.md

-# Asynchronous Tasks with Falcon, Celery & Flower
+# Asynchronous Tasks with Celery

 <h4>
 This small project was done with the goal of learning on how to handle Async tasks with Celery.